Hungry Happenings

 Bake chocolate chip cookie dough bowl for 30-36 minutes until golden brown.

-Allow cookie bowl to cool for about 20 minutes then lift it up off the bowl.
+Allow the cookie bowl to cool for about 20 minutes then lift it up off the bowl.
 Allow it to cool completely.

 Large Chocolate Chip Cookie Bowl